hasura/smooth-checkout-buildkite-plugin/README.md

 ```

 ## Setup & Cleanup
-Smooth Checkout setups a workspace directory for your jobs in a non-conflicting fashion.
-Smooth Checkout overcomes this by setting up a workspace directory at `$HOME/buildkite-checkouts/$BUILDKITE_BUILD_ID/$BUILDKITE_JOB_ID`.
+Smooth Checkout sets up a workspace directory for your jobs in a non-conflicting fashion.
+Smooth Checkout achieves this by setting up a workspace directory at `$HOME/buildkite-checkouts/$BUILDKITE_BUILD_ID/$BUILDKITE_JOB_ID`.
 The workspace path is made available as `WORKSPACE` environment variable in command section.

 Smooth Checkout also takes care of cleaning up the workspace directory at the end of the Buildkite job.